kstenerud/dogma/kbnf.md

 Functions behave similarly to macros, except that they are opaque: Whereas a macro is defined within the bounds of the grammatical notation, a function's procedure is either one of the [built-in functions](#builtin-functions), or is user-defined in [prose](#prose) (either as a description, or as a URL pointing to a description).

-Since the function is opaque, its types cannot be inferred like for macros, and therefore must be specified.
+Functions must specify the [types](#types) of all parameters and its return value (since the function is opaque, its types cannot be inferred like for macros, and therefore must be specified).

-Functions must specify the [types](#types) of all parameters and its return value.
 A function cannot produce anything if its input types are mismatched.

 ```kbnf
 function       = identifier_restricted